Corruption Deep Dive

 The percentage secondary corruption effects all work the same way and they are reasonably easy to understand.
 If you have 2000 crit and pick up the tier one 6% increase then it is worth 120 crit.
 Your second piece is worth another 120 crit and so on.
 The increase applies to all stats, including those you get from Azerite traits, essences, buffs and procs.
 Early in the tier this shouldn’t change the way you gear much.
 Increasing the value of a stat by 6% isn’t significant enough to change a general item level > all gearing strategy.
 This can be reassessed later in the tier when you have multiple of the same percentage stat corruptions available to you.
 The crit damage / healing Corruption effect is unexceptional.

 Leech is unsurprisingly solid.
 It’s weaker on Live than it was on the PTR when it cost 10/15/20 Corruption but will still pull excellent numbers, just without the small DPS contribution of some of the alternatives.
+It’s unlikely to make your best in slot set but you still like it.

 The stat proc corruptions are all a little different but the end-result is similar.
 Here’s how they each read: